Waddah-JD/fastify-route-printer/README.md

 # fastify-route-printer

+Customizable and Extensible Fastify Route Printer

 ## Features

+- No configuration needed out-of-the-box
-- Fastify route logger
+- Customizable
-- Extensible, write your own custom `Printer` instead of using one of the printers exported by this module
+- Extensible, you can write your own custom `Printer` and/or `Writer` instead of relying on the options provided by this module (`TablePrinter`, `ConsoleWriter`, `FileWriter` ..etc), the interfaces you need to implement are exported for convenience

 ## Examples